Click the regions below for more detail.

 At the heart of Montana’s gold-rush mining boom, the Upper Clark Fork fueled the growth of the state, but paid a heavy price in pollution and widespread mine waste.
 Today it’s the center of one of the most remarkable restoration stories in the world — a rare second chance for a hard-working river.
 Read about our work in the Upper Clark Fork.MORE >

 Over the past decade, CFC has designed, facilitated and implemented dozens of riparian improvement projects in the Upper Clark Fork, including stream channel reconstruction, riparian habitat improvements, fish passage barrier removal, riparian plantings and streamflow enhancement projects.
-To date, our projects have resulted in improvements to nearly 50 miles of streams and have added nearly 90 cubic feet of water per second to the Upper Clark Fork system.
 We also work closely with the state of Montana Natural Resource Damage Program, which has launched an ambitious $20 million flow restoration program in the basin.
 Meanwhile, we supply technical input and implementation oversight to the Upper Clark Fork Superfund cleanup in our dual role as advisor and landowner, and connect adults and young people to experiential learning activities and volunteer projects at Dry Cottonwood Creek Ranch.

 The Bitterroot River and its tributaries provide water for irrigation and recreation as well as fish and wildlife.
 The river is a foremost trout fishing destination in western Montana, but the system is not as healthy as it could be.
-Namely, dewatering coupled with drought and years of decreased snowpack can translate into dangerously low flows by late summer in many years.
+Dewatering, coupled with drought and years of decreased snowpack, often translate into dangerously low flows by late summer.
 In addition, 38 streams in the watershed are considered to be “impaired” for sediment and temperature by the Montana Department of Environmental Quality as a result of riparian vegetation removal, sediment input from roads, and dewatering.

 Middle Clark Fork